James Milliken (academic administrator): Early life and education

+Academic administration career

-Prior to his arrival in Texas, Milliken returned to his native Nebraska in 1988 where he accepted the position of executive assistant to the president of the University of Nebraska, and he was subsequently appointed Secretary to the Board of Regents and Vice President for External Affairs.
+Milliken returned to his native Nebraska in 1988, where he accepted the position of executive assistant to the president of the University of Nebraska, and he was subsequently appointed secretary to the Board of Regents and vice president for external affairs.

-In 1998, Milliken was appointed by then-president of the University of North Carolina, Molly Corbett Broad to lead university-wide strategy, institutional research, state and federal relations, public affairs, and economic development.
+In 1998, Milliken was appointed by Molly Corbett Broad, then-president of the University of North Carolina, to lead university-wide strategy, institutional research, state and federal relations, public affairs, and economic development.
 In 2000, Milliken helped pass a statewide referendum for a $3.1 billion bond issue for university and community college facilities.

 Milliken was appointed president of the University of Nebraska in 2004.
-He worked to expand access and launched CollegeBound Nebraska, which provided free tuition to Nebraska Pell Grant recipients, University of Nebraska Online Worldwide, and Nebraska Innovation Campus, a public-private research and development park located on the former state fair grounds next to the University of Nebraska-Lincoln campus.
+He worked to expand access and launched CollegeBound Nebraska, which provided free tuition to Nebraska Pell Grant recipients, University of Nebraska Online Worldwide, and Nebraska Innovation Campus, a public-private research and development park located on the former state fair grounds next to the University of Nebraska–Lincoln campus.
 He subsequently led a $1.8 billion capital campaign, funding new institutes for early childhood (Buffett Early Childhood Institute), global food and water sustainability (Daugherty Water for Food Global Institute) and rural sustainability (Rural Futures Institute).
 Milliken also helped lead the Nebraska P-16 Initiative to improve primary education and increase college preparation.
-He expanded the University's global reach, establishing new programs, with universities, the private sector and government, in China, India, Brazil and Turkey.
+He expanded the university's global reach, establishing new programs, with universities, the private sector and government, in China, India, Brazil and Turkey.